cirpote/AgriColMap/README.md

 # AgriColMap: Aerial-Ground Collaborative 3D Mapping for Precision Farming #

+# AgriColMap: Aerial-Ground Collaborative 3D Mapping for Precision Farming #

-This repository contains **AgriColMap**,  an  open,  research-oriented 3D map registration system for multi-robot in farming scenarios [Flourish Sapienza Datasets Website](http://www.dis.uniroma1.it/~labrococo/fds/).
+This repository contains **AgriColMap**,  an  open,  research-oriented 3D map registration system for multi-robot in farming scenarios.
+This software has been tested using the [UAV-UGV Collaborative Mapping Dataset](http://www.dis.uniroma1.it/~labrococo/fds/collaborativemapping.html) distributed within the [Flourish Sapienza Datasets](http://www.dis.uniroma1.it/~labrococo/fds/) collection.

 ## Requirements ##